 Most of us tend to use the clichéd term ‘customer 360°-view’ for the abovementioned genre of insights.
 But what this enablement essentially means is providing just the right amount of information to professionals according to their roles and responsibilities.
 And the best part?
 This eliminates the noise that might divert the focus or dilute the actual picture and need for that kind of information.

-The customer we are talking about in this story realized precisely this and chose us as the implementation partner and SAP Cloud for Customer as the global solution that will grow with their business needs.
+The customer we are talking about in this story realized precisely this and chose us as the implementation partner and SAP C/4HANA as the global solution that will grow with their business needs.
 They wanted to work with a service provider with a proven track record of providing such secure and agile solutions.
-And that’s how our team led the customer on a journey of SAP Cloud for Customer.
+And that’s how our team led the customer on a journey of SAP C/4HANA.